Cat's Eye (novel): Classification

 According to Margaret Atwood the novel belongs to the genre she calls "Best Girlfriend".
 Atwood further explains:

 In the last small while there has been a spate of novels by such leading writers as Toni Morrison, Joyce Carol Oates, Gail Godwin and Alice Walker examining relationships between women – not the sisters, the cousins and the aunts, the grannies and mothers of books like Joan Chase’s During the Reign of The Queen of Persia and Marilynne Robinson’s Housekeeping, nor the lovers of the many novels featuring lesbians that have appeared since Radclyffe Hall’s Well of Loneliness and Rita Mae Brown’s Rubyfruit Jungle, but women bound together by ties more tenuous, though no less intense.
 Chums, as they used to be called.

 The genre makes female friendship central to the thematic concern of fiction unlike traditional fiction that treated it as a fringe element.
 Atwood further emphasises: "girlhood - not childhood, that neutered term, but girlhood and girlish adolescence, when Best Girlfriends seem to mean the most," is what the fiction revolves around.
 Accordingly, Cat's Eye is an addition to that genre.

 Allusions to Atwood's life

 Atwood began Cat's Eye in 1964 but put away the novel until the late 1980s.
 By that time, her daughter was a teenager, and Atwood had had the opportunity to observe the social dynamics of a group of young girls and boys.

 The book is sometimes seen as containing autobiographical elements.
 For example, like Risley, Atwood is the daughter of an entomologist.
-However, Atwood has rarely, if ever, commented on the similarities directly.
+Atwood rarely, if ever, commented on the similarities directly.
+However, in Book of Lives: A Memoir of Sorts, she explained that the story is in fact autobiographical, and that her evasion was partly because "the chief perp was still alive".